chainlancer/concordia-protocol/README.md

 # Concordia Solidity Contracts
-Concordia is a decentralized protocol leveraging blockchain technology to enable trustless atomic swaps of digital work.
+Concordia is a decentralized protocol leveraging blockchain technology to enable trustless atomic swaps of digital assets.

 ## Overview